Mohammed-Masood-Ansari/spring-boot-native-query-crud-operation/README.md

 in this project you can find crud operation with native query

-wwe have created four methods here insert,update,delete,display
+we have created four methods here insert,update,delete,display